vikasmalik22/CarND-Vehicle-Detection/README.md

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!
-The coce for the project is contained in python notebook Vehicle_Detection_Tracking.ipynb
+The code for the project is contained in python notebook Vehicle_Detection_Tracking.ipynb

 ### Histogram of Oriented Gradients (HOG)